 Planning a trip to Italy?
 Check out our Italy Travel Guide

 Most people who visit the area pass through on a day trip from Florence.
-If you can stay in the area, another great choice and close by is Siena.
+If you can stay in the area, Siena is another excellent option, located nearby.
 We have provided links to accommodations in both cities below.
-Both Expedia and Booking.com are provided for price comparisons.
+Expedia and Booking.com are provided for price comparisons.

-This is a tiny town, but there are some lovely restaurants to enjoy local fare with some of the regional Chianti wine.
-The top-rated restaurants include Ristorante le Torri Monteriggioni, Antico Travaglio – Osteria Gelateria, and Casalta Ristorante.
+This is a small town, but there are some lovely restaurants where you can enjoy local fare paired with some of the region’s Chianti wine.
+The top-rated restaurants include Ristorante le Torri Monteriggioni, Antico Travaglio—Osteria Gelateria, and Casalta Ristorante.

 When to Visit